6 Signs Your Job Is Making You Unwell

 If your job is playing on your mind even when you are meant to be relaxing, this could understandably make it difficult to concentrate on relationships with family, friends and partners.

+Being present is important and if you find yourself constantly distracted by thoughts of work, eventually it will take its toll.
 Whilst your career is important, it is equally important to have a healthy work-life balance to ensure that you feel motivated when you enter the workplace.

 Should you be worried that your job is making you unwell but you aren’t in a position where you are able to remove yourself from the situation, there are ways you can make your life easier.